romgerman/CGUI/README.md

 The method is pretty straightforward.
 But one thing is — you should follow the inheritance order.
 So the previous element should be a parent of the next element.

 If no name is present for `GUIObject` it generates the name automatically using `GUIObject.GenerateId()`.

+## Components
+Currently not all supported components are presented.

+`RectTransformComponent` should be added at the end.
+Instead it will not work.

 ## Data binding
 Data binding is WIP.
 Examples can be found inside `GUILibrary`.